-- Common Causes of Brother Sewing Machine Tension Problems
+- 5 Common Brother Sewing Machine Tension Problems

 The first thing to do while facing a tension problem on your Brother sewing machine is to determine the exact cause of the problem.
 Once you’re sure why your machine is not working well, you can proceed to apply the appropriate solution.

 1. Top Stitches Too Tight

 One common tension problem people face on their sewing machine is when the top stitches don’t come out well.
 They usually appear like straight threads with small loops emerging from the underside.

 This makes the stitches unusually loose and causes the cloth to pucker.
 Usually, the bottom stitches come out just fine leading most people to believe it’s a top tension problem.

 This problem might be affecting the top stitch, but it’s got nothing to do with the top tension.
 Instead, it’s all about your bobbin tension.
 All you need do is tighten your bobbin tension and your machine should be back to normal again.

 Step 1.
 When your top stitches are too tight, you will observe that there are some loops on the surface of your fabric or garment that you are stitching.
 This makes your work untidy and not properly sewn as the stitches don’t hold onto the fabric tightly.
 This problem is solved by threading your bobbin properly.